 - Once you have your keyword chosen this will be the focus for all the keyphrases that you use in your campaigns.

 - In each campaign you will need to use a minimum of 6 keyphrases but where possible fill the field (350 characters).

 - When filling out the "Add Key Phrases" field be sure to list the keywords in order of length, starting with the focus:

 - Build your keyphrases around your chosen keywords.
-For example if your focus is lead generation make keyphrases such as "lead generation business or "best lead generation in London in 2020" .
+For example if your focus is lead generation make keyphrases such as "lead generation business or "best lead generation online" .

 Create engaging content